 The following is the official notice used to announce the proposed restriction.
-A Spanish translation of this notice will also be available on the Spanish version of the project website and at the locations identified in the notice.
-The analysis report will only be available in English.
+A Spanish translation of this notice was also available on the Spanish version of the project website and at the locations identified in the notice.
+The analysis report was only available in English.